 A spokeswoman for Cleary Gottlieb didn’t respond to voice- mail messages seeking interviews with Blackman and Boccuzzi.

 The litigation also has drawn in Ted Olson, a former U.S. solicitor general, and David Boies, who represented the U.S. government in its antitrust case against Microsoft Corp.
-(MSFT) Olson and Boies opposed each other in the litigation that decided the 2000 U.S. presidential election -- Olson for Republican George W. Bush and Boies for Democrat Al Gore.
+(MSFT:US) Olson and Boies opposed each other in the litigation that decided the 2000 U.S. presidential election -- Olson for Republican George W. Bush and Boies for Democrat Al Gore.
 More recently they joined forces to challenge California Proposition 8, the voter- approved measure that banned gay marriage in that state and is now before the U.S. Supreme Court.

 Olson represents Elliott Management Corp.’s NML Capital Ltd., which is trying to collect on its defaulted bonds in a case involving $1.3 billion of debt and interest.
 Boies represents a group of investors who traded their defaulted bonds for new ones, at a discount, when Argentina restructured its debt.